MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-overview-page.md

 ### Throttling

+Displays delay and rejection over time.
+Use the tabs at the top right corner of the visual to toggle how the visual is displayed.

+* **Linear** - Display the information using a linear scale that starts at 0 percent.

+* **Logarithmic** - Display the information using a logarithmic scale that depends on your CUs consumption.

-Displays the Interactive delay, Interactive rejection and Background rejection over time.
-Use the tabs at the top of the visual to toggle between Interactive delay, Interactive rejection and Background rejection and use tabs from the top right corner of the visual to toggle how the visual is displayed.
-Timepoints with above 100% value are rendered with darker color.
+Use the tabs at the top of the visual to toggle between interactive delay, interactive rejection and background rejection.
+Timepoints with a value that's above 100% are rendered with darker color.

 The throttling chart displays the following elements:

-  * **Interactive delay** - Billable interactive Operations are delayed if the value is above 100%.
+  * **Interactive delay** - Billable interactive operations are delayed if the value is above 100%.

   * **Interactive rejection** - Billable interactive operations are rejected if the value is above 100%.

   * **Background rejection** - Billable background operations are rejected if the value is above 100%.

-Utilization and Throttling has below view:

-* **Linear** - Display the information using a linear scale that starts at 0 percent.

-* **Logarithmic** - Display the information using a logarithmic scale that depends on your CUs consumption.

 ### Overages

-Displays the carryforward add, carryforward burndown and cumulative carryforward over time.
-Use x and y axis zoom slicer to zoom visual.
-Carryforward only consider billable Interactive and Background operations.
+Displays the *add*, *burndown* and *cumulative* carryforward over time.
+Carryforward only takes into account billable operations.

 The overages chart displays the following elements:

-  * **Add %** - Green columns represent the carryforward % added during current 30 second period.
+  * **Add %** - Green columns represent the carryforward percent added during the current 30 second period.

-  * **Burndown %** - Blue columns represent the carryforward % burned down for current 30 second period.
+  * **Burndown %** - Blue columns represent the carryforward percent burned down for the current 30 second period.

-  * **Cumulative %** - Red line represent the cumulative carryforward % for current 30 second period.
+  * **Cumulative %** - Red line represent the cumulative carryforward percent for the current 30 second period.

 Once you select a column in the chart, you can use the *Explore* button to drill through to the [timepoint](metrics-app-timepoint-page.md) page.